Computer-Programming-B/TurtleNationalFlag/README.md

 6. Click *Run* and you should see the following output:
 ![](TurtleStart.JPG)
+7. Now modify your running program to make a flag
+8. When you are happy with your program submit the repl link by choosing *Share | Copy repl link* and adding the link to the assignment on google classroom
 Extensions
 ------------
 * You may find these [RGB Color Codes](http://www.tayloredmktg.com/rgb/) helpful